 Research projects and their data are protected by copyright.
 The reuse of this data (including third-party data for your own research project) is subject to copyright law.
 Educational institutions also have their own requirements as to whether and which data can be published on a repository, for example.

 Questions about data privacy and copyright law are specific to individual cases and may sometimes require profound legal assessments.
-We'll happily advise you on this.
+The DMLawTool might serve as a guideline.